Insights Ahead: Prestige Consumer's Quarterly Earnings - Prestige Consumer (NYSE:PBH)

-Prestige Consumer PBH is preparing to release its quarterly earnings on Thursday, 2025-05-08.
-Here's a brief overview of what investors should keep in mind before the announcement.
+Prestige Consumer PBH is gearing up to announce its quarterly earnings on Thursday, 2025-08-07.
+Here's a quick overview of what investors should know before the release.

-Analysts expect Prestige Consumer to report an earnings per share (EPS) of $1.29.
+Analysts are estimating that Prestige Consumer will report an earnings per share (EPS) of $1.00.

-Anticipation surrounds Prestige Consumer's announcement, with investors hoping to hear about both surpassing estimates and receiving positive guidance for the next quarter.
+Prestige Consumer bulls will hope to hear the company announce they've not only beaten that estimate, but also to provide positive guidance, or forecasted growth, for the next quarter.

-New investors should understand that while earnings performance is important, market reactions are often driven by guidance.
+New investors should note that it is sometimes not an earnings beat or miss that most affects the price of a stock, but the guidance (or forecast).

-In the previous earnings release, the company beat EPS by $0.06, leading to a 0.4% drop in the share price the following trading session.
+The company's EPS beat by $0.03 in the last quarter, leading to a 0.3% increase in the share price on the following day.

 Here's a look at Prestige Consumer's past performance and the resulting price change: